 The Company's basic earnings (loss) per share amounts have been computed based on the weighted-average number of shares of common stock outstanding for the period.
 Diluted earnings per share include the effect of potentially dilutive shares outstanding for the period.
-Additionally, the per share earnings of Viper are included in the consolidated earnings per share computation based on the consolidated group's holdings of the subsidiaries.
+Additionally, the per share earnings of Viper and Rattler prior to the Effective Date of the Rattler Merger are included in the consolidated earnings per share computation based on the consolidated group's holdings of the subsidiaries.